 Certain Nissan vehicles have a defective cracked radiator that leaks coolant into the transmission fluid, creating a toxic hell stew that kills the transmission entirely.

-If it hasn’t happened to you (yet), you’ve probably heard of it.
+If it hasn’t happened to you, you’ve probably at least heard of it.
 And if you haven’t heard of it, well … I’m sorry to be the bearer of some really bad news.

 Unfortunately, the news gets worse.
 There were high hopes that the government would open an investigation that would lead to a recall, but we now know that ain’t going to happen.